Whether a mushroom extract powder should be extracted with water or alcohol or both is a question that comes up often.

 But what about non-water soluble compounds?

-If we want our extract to contain non-water soluble compounds, we will need to extract the raw materials with something other than water.
+Now, a hot water extract will contain some non-water soluble compound but if we want our extract to contain the majority of the non-water soluble compounds present in the raw material, we will need to extract the raw materials with something other than water.
 This is where the alcohol comes in.
 The alcohol will extract the non-water soluble compounds into our liquid.

 With the leftover solids from our hot water extraction, we will now add them to a mixture of alcohol and water and continue to cook the solids for a set period of time.
 Once the cooking is done we will separate the liquid from the solids and add this liquid to our first hot water extract liquid.